Foundation-Devices/passport2/REPRODUCIBILITY.md

 ### Build the reproducible builds Docker image

-Now that we have all of the necessary dependencies, you can use `just` to run the correct commands to build the firmware and bootloader necessary to verify Passport’s reproducibility.
+Now that we have all of the necessary dependencies, you can use `just` to run the correct commands to build the firmware necessary to verify Passport’s reproducibility.

-In order to build the firmware and bootloader, we need to first build the Docker image that will include all the necessary dependencies and files for building the firmware in a reproducible way:
+In order to build the firmware, we need to first build the Docker image that will include all the necessary dependencies and files for building the firmware in a reproducible way:

 ```bash
 just build-docker